Architecture: Origins and vernacular architecture

 Building first evolved out of the dynamics between needs (e.g. shelter, security, and worship) and means (available building materials and attendant skills).
 As human cultures developed and knowledge began to be formalized through oral traditions and practices, building became a craft, and architecture became the term used to describe the highly formalized and respected aspects of the craft.
 It is widely assumed that architectural success was achieved through trial and error, with progressively less trial and more replication as results became satisfactory over time.
-Vernacular architecture continues to be produced in many parts of the world.
+However, vernacular architecture, in essence a rudimentary, non-academic form of building construction based on cultural traditions, continues to be produced in many parts of the world.